 Here you can see the browning process underway.
 Notice all the juice droppings on the cookie sheet.
 Some of the pie crust may drip off as well.
 These crust pieces make great “taste bites” for the pie-tasting experts in your home.

 9. Step 9 – Allow pie to cool and add the Caramel Topping.
-For the photo taken here I whipped up another batch of pie crust and put my pie tin inside a fancy pie dish.
+For the photo taken here, I whipped up another batch of pie crust and put my pie tin inside a fancy pie dish.
 I then added the extra crust on the edges and poured on the caramel topping.
 If you’re making this pie at home, remove the pie crust from the pie tin first (in the beginning) and assemble and bake the pie inside the pie dish.
 I only kept the two separate to make for cleaner photographs.

 P.S. – I blog to encourage moms, offer free preschool tools, and share ideas for family fun.
 If you enjoy recipes, free printables, crafts and games for little ones, ideas for family fun and encouraging posts for moms, sign up and have Happy and Blessed Home delivered to your inbox.
 Simply enter your e-mail address here:

+Do you have a Pinterest Board for Holiday Recipes or Desserts on Pinterest?
 FUN Pinnable Image – Share the love on Pinterest!